Nimja/Wisdom/README.md

 * [Setup Discord bot](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)

 ## Configuration
-Config should be put in config.json - An example is included in config.example.json
+Config should be put in `config.json` - An example is included in `config.example.json`

-* `token` - The token from setting up the discord bot.
+* `token` - string - The token from setting up the discord bot.
+* `admins` - string[] - User IDS of admins.
+* `report_user` - string - User ID of (probably admin) user that bot reports to, for suggestions.
-* `prefix` - The prefix character for the bot commands - default: !
+* `prefix` - string - The prefix character for the bot commands - default: !
 * `bot_status` - What status the bot should be.
 Values: `online`, `idle`, `invisible`, `dnd`
 * `timeout` - int seconds - Timeout to prevent spamming/flooding.
 * `welcome_joiners` - boolean - Should we send a private message to new joiners?